giovannipogg/computational_intelligence/connect4/README.md

 - SAMPLES to adjust the number of Montecarlo playouts, and/or
 - MAX for modifying the cap of the Minimax

-Warning: modiying them may significantly affect the delay of response.
+Warning: modiying them may significantly affect delay.